PPC, SOLUTIONS 8

 Ready?
 Let’s dive in!

 What is Smart Shopping?

-Smart Shopping is the latest campaign type Google created.
+Smart Shopping is the latest campaign type Google created specifically for eCommerce.
 It’s a step up from Standard Shopping because it uses algorithmic targeting to show ads to very specific users who have shown high intent and interest in a specific product based on their past search activity.

 With its powerful algorithm targeting, you no longer have to do the hard work of strategizing ways to convert users from the top of the funnel to the bottom.

 Smart Shopping does the heavy lifting by going through their massive user database and matching your ad with the best user who’s ready to buy from you right now.

 How?
 By using Dynamic Prospecting.

 According to Google, Dynamic Prospecting combines information about your users and your products, and showcases that to people who would be most interested at the right time.

 As the term ‘prospecting’ suggests, it is more effective to use it when acquiring new users.